Resident experience with getting their healthcare needs met | Health Quality Alberta Focus

 Resident experience with getting their healthcare needs met

-How residents rated whether their healthcare needs were being met, in a 2019 survey. (see data dictionary)
+How residents rated whether their healthcare needs were being met, in a 2022-23 survey. (see data definition)

 What do you think?